 This is a mistake users don’t want to make because having enough connectors is essential to ensuring the PC works correctly.

-Some considerations are less important; if gamers make the wrong decision on those, it won’t kill the system’s overall efficiency.
+Some considerations are less important; if gamers make the wrong decision on those, it won’t destroy the system’s overall efficiency.

 Determining the correct number of connectors isn’t one of them.
 That’s one thing that users should try to get right.

 Opting for a power modular supply is more desirable.
 This means that you only plug in the power cable you need for each component.